wyxfhb/jettl/doc/obsidian/jettl Tools/Ideas To Incorporate.md

 ---

-For implemented message methods that class doesn't implement the interface i.e. a message that cannot ever be executed.
-When a interface message is implemented, but messages method is not implemented.

----

 Building more jettl Tools:
 All external jettl Tools belong in the same common location: Tools -> jettl Tools.
 Please place them in this common location, helping developers find your tool easily!